 Monthly Average Prices

 Period Dom

 (Rs/Tonne)

-Dec-18 25950

-Jan-19 25550

 Feb-19 26050

 Mar-19 25550

 Apr-19 25050

 May-19 25050

 Jun-19 23550

 Jul-19 21550

 Aug-19 21,050

 Sep-19 21,550

 Oct-19 20,850

 Nov-19 21350

 Dec-19 21550

-Domestic scrap prices have displayed a downward trend over the last one year owing to a stronger dollar which made exports less competitive leading to excess supply in the market.
-Another reason for excess supply in the market is seen as slowing infrastructure growth due to which inventories have piled up.
+Jan-20 23450

+Feb-20 23000

 In May, steel scrap prices remained unchanged due to the lack of demand growth in the market.
 In June, scrap prices dropped due to low exports demand from countries such as Turkey which is the largest buyer of steel scrap.
 In July, scrap prices decreased due to a sustained slowdown in demand along with competition from better quality scrap imports.
 In August, oversupply in the spot market ensure prices continued to fall.
 In September, domestic prices began to inch up due to stronger sentiment following the stabilisation of international prices.
 In October, the prices returned to decreasing, due to weak demand and uncertainty around the trade war.
 In November, prices rose on account of increased public spending.
 In December, prices rose owing to stronger steel demand in the market.
+In January, domestic prices rose strongly owing to higher demand for steel, buoyed by the performance of the infrastructure and automotive sectors.
+In February, prices corrected as sentiments were weakened by the spread of the coronavirus.